 Original Continuity: New Earth

 Tinya was sworn in alongside Luornu Durgo (Triplicate Girl) and the two became friends as well as the Legion's first recruits following the three founding members.
 As a Legionnaire, Tinya's unique phasing abilities made her a crucial contact between Earth and the Phantom Zone.
 Tinya and Jo Nah (Ultra Boy) became one of the earliest Legion couples.
 Tinya was so taken with Jo that she was willing to aid him even when it was thought he had betrayed the Legion.
 The two have since formed of the Legion's most enduring couples.
 Phantom Girl became a founding member of the Legion Espionage Squad and became best friends with Tasmia Mallor (Shadow Lass), and Tinya and Jo would often double-date with Tasmia and her boyfriend Mon-el.
 After an incident when Ultra Boy was thought dead, Tinya mourned greatly.
 She was later ecstatic to discover he was alive but had simply had amnesia.
-Tinya became the most senior Legionnaire and has served in the Legion longer than anyone else.
-As a founder of the Legion Espionage Squad, Tinya displayed remarkable leadership abilities (despite the odd fact that she has never actually been elected Legion leader - until very recently anyway).
+Tinya eventually became the most senior Legionnaire, and has served in the Legion without any absences longer than anyone else in history.
+As a founder of the Legion Espionage Squad, Tinya displayed remarkable leadership qualities.
+Despite this, she remained the longest-serving Legionnaire never to be elected as Legion leader (until very recently).

 After the event called Zero Hour, Legion history was completely rebooted, with this reality later designated as Earth-247.
 Tinya was again one of the earliest Legion recruits, though in this continuity she took the code name Apparition rather than Phantom Girl.
 Bgztl was now an actual planet in the United Planets, rather than a dimensional neighbor, and Tinya's mother, Winema, served as Bgztl's ambassador.
 Tinya lived with her mother on Earth with no family, having been born to her mother and a drifter.
 Tinya and Winema were both unaware her father was a Carggite and that Tinya was as well.
 When she was born and Winema was asleep, he stole two of the three Tinya bodies and sold them off to the Luck Lords.
 Ignorant of this, Tinya was raised with all the spoils of Winema's career.
 Apparition joined the Legion after she helped foil an assassination plot at a UP conference, the first recruit alongside Triad.
 While a Legionnaire, she often argued with her mother.
 This was especially so when Tinya started to fall in love with the unbecoming Ultra Boy of the Workforce.
 The two dated in secret and professed their love to each other just as a Daxamite terrorist fried them with heat vision, killing Tinya.
 She was buried on Earth and mourned by the Legion, Ultra Boy, and her mother.